ZEISS/acme-dns-azure/README.md

 # Client ID of managed identity.
 Must be provided if use_managed_identity_credentials is true.
 Will be used even if all use_*_credentials flags are set to false, but only if sp_client_* values are not all provided.
 [managed_identity_id: <string>]

 # sp_client_* values must be provided if use_provided_service_principal_credentials is true.
 Will be used even if all use_*_credentials flags are set to false.
-If both values are provided and none of the flags is set to true it has precedence over the use of provided managed_identity_id.
+User must specify id and either secret or certificate path.
+If both values (id and pwd/cert path) are provided and none of the flags is set to true it has precedence over the use of provided managed_identity_id.
 [sp_client_id: <string>]
 [sp_client_secret: <secret>]
+[sp_certificate_path: <string>]
 # End of Azure credentials choice section.

 [azure_environment: <string> | default = "AzurePublicCloud"]